taurus-org/taurus/doc/source/devel/examples.rst

     props = [ 'state', 'status', 'position', 'velocity', 'acceleration' ]
     model = [ 'sys/taurustest/1/%s' % p for p in props ]
     panel.setModel(model)
-    panel.getItemByIndex(0).setReadWidgetClass(TaurusLabel)        # you can provide an arbitrary class... panel.getItemByIndex(2).setWriteWidgetClass('TaurusWheelEdit') # ...or, if Taurus knows it, just give its name
+    panel[0].readWidgetClass = TaurusLabel         # you can provide an arbitrary class... panel[2].writeWidgetClass = 'TaurusWheelEdit'  # ...or, if it is a Taurus class you can just give its name

 *A little configuration goes a long way!*